 I really enjoy my EVT200 subject, where we are given realistic tasks that are assessed like they will be in future.
 For example, our first class saw us create a pitch under time pressure for a fashion event that we presented to a real client the next class.
 Finding out what we will experience when we graduate is something I find really valuable.

 I first discovered ICMS in 2011 when my Careers Advisor at high school was relief teaching our class.
-I was immediately drawn to the location of the College and saw the Industry Training component of the degree as something that would be effective in giving me a competitive advantage on graduation from students at other universities who may not have had this exposure.
+I was immediately drawn to the location of the College and saw the Industry Training component of the degree as something that would be effective in giving me a competitive advantage on graduation from students at other higher educations institutions who may not have had this exposure.